- 1 What is Amazon Basics?

 A light bulb is just a light bulb.
 A plate is a plate and a battery is just a battery.

-Talking about Ikea, does have around 10.000 products on Amazon, another company that has met the beast.
-Amazon also has two own brands of furniture: Amazon Rivet and Stone&Beam.
+Talking about Ikea, does have around 1,000 products on Amazon (spoiler: Ikea is NOT the seller), another company that has met the beast.
+Amazon also has two own brands of furniture: Amazon Rivet, Amazon Basics, Stone&Beam, .